 Whales are known to have very keen underwater hearing and move away from any ships entering their waters.
 So what are the actual numbers of "whale strikes" Salud, Facts, not more fake green window dressing please.

 Plus all sea creatures love it when ships stir up the waters, refreshing the sea floor nutrients for the entire top to bottom food chain in our waters.
-Sea creatures in fact live off a floating food chain of excrements from other creatures in their own food chains.
+Sea creatures in fact live off a floating excrements from other creatures for their own food chains.

 Justin: Please describe “Right Wing Populism”.
 Won’t those against socialism and increased taxes be motivated to vote for Bob Smith?
 What introductions to Bob would win over a populist voter?